Chuck enjoys celebrating holidays with his family. This has led to an interest in researching & writing about holidays & their traditions.

-St. Nicholas, who morphed into Santa Claus, was a real historical figure but much of what is known about his is mainly legend.
+St. Nicholas Day is celebrated on December 6th in many parts of the world.
+St. Nicholas, who morphed into Santa Claus, was an actual historical figure, but much of what is known about him is mainly legend.

-St. Nicholas was a famous bishop in the early days of Christianity and he was known throughout the Mediterranean world both for the way he cared for and protected his flock as well as for his other good works, both as an individual Christian and as a bishop.
+He was a famous bishop in the early days of Christianity.
+He was known throughout the Mediterranean world both for the way he cared for and protected his flock as well as for his other good works, both as an individual Christian and as a bishop.

-Many centuries ago in the ancient port city of Myra in Asia Minor there lived a rich merchant named Demetri.
+Many centuries ago, a rich merchant named Demetri lived in the ancient port city of Myra in Asia Minor.

-Demetri owned six sailing ships which he would load with merchandise and send out to trade for spices, silks, perfumes and other precious goods available from traders the Mediterranean Sea.
-These goods, gathered in the foreign ports, fetched good prices when sold in the market in Myra and Demetri's fortune kept growing.
-But Demetri's real wealth lay not in his strong box containing his gold and jewels or in the ships which were the source of his yearly profits.
-No, the real joy in his life was his three daughters Martha, Ruth and Angelica.
+Demetri owned six sailing ships that he would load with merchandise and send out to trade for spices, silks, perfumes, and other precious goods available from traders in the Mediterranean Sea.
+These goods, obtained by trading in foreign ports, fetched good prices when sold in the market in Myra, and Demetri's fortune kept growing.

 Tragedy Strikes Demetri and His Family